Atlanta, GA | IFBB Pro Eileen Wells' Comeback Story | Interventional Orthopedics of Atlanta

 Eileen Wells: I had a herniated disc in S1-L5 and then above S1-L5 was another bulging disc in L4-L5.
 And then above that was a cyst in my facet joint.
 And couldn't work out, couldn't do my sponsorship.
 I'm sponsored by Muscle Egg and it was hard to even lift a gallon jug and pour samples.
 Tried the traditional medicine route and it didn't help at all.
 It was extremely expensive and didn't help.
 Before that I did a ton of massage therapy, chiropractic work, aqua therapy.
 I did do anti-inflammatories, and then anti-inflammatories are kind of counterproductive because they stop the blood flow from getting to the injured area.
 And so really it's not helping you at all.
 It's just a Band-Aid.
 And so, it actually prolongs the recovery process.
 But without the anti-inflammatories, my legs, it was hard to walk.
 And then so you go to bed and hope that the next day you're in less pain and you're not.
 After a period of time you don't really want to be around yourself, much less the people around you.
 I'm sure, probably suffered with me, especially my husband.
 It damages you more mentally than physically for sure.

 Eileen Wells: And I remember going to my third back surgeon and saying, "What do I do?"
 And he said, "Listen, if you were my sister, I would tell you to do anything besides surgery."
 Carol Semple, Miss.
-Fitness Olympia, she is the one that told me about stem cell injections and Regenexx therapy.
+Fitness Olympia, she is the one that told me about Regenexx therapy.
 I had brought in my MRI and they said I was a good candidate for platelet rich plasma injections.
 So I did PRP first and that actually got me off prescription drugs and anti-inflammatories.
-After that, we did our second round of PRP and stem cell injections.
-So they used the bone marrow in my hip to get the stem cells and extract them and then re-injected them into my spine.
+After that, we did our second round of PRP and injections.
+So they used the bone marrow in my hip to get the cells and extract them and then re-injected them into my spine.